Côte d'Ivoire

 In the early days, conflict-related sexual violence was used to punish and humiliate political enemies and became more widespread during an armed rebellion.
 This continued until the end of the electoral crisis in 2011.

-While there are already many entities, both national and international, working in areas related to the needs of survivors (justice, healthcare, employment assistance etc.) many victims are unaware of nor benefit from these services for various reasons, including challenges related to communication and accessibility.
+While there are already services available to survivors (healthcare, and employment assistance) many victims are unaware of nor benefit from these services for various reasons, including challenges related to communication and accessibility.

 Project Partners